LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 }
 ```

-the
-    ```kotlin
-    @BindingAdapter("progressColor")
-    ```
+`@BindingAdapter("progressColor")`
-    annotation will process `progressColor` when found in a progress bar xml and execute the code
+ this annotation will process `progressColor` when found in a progress bar xml and execute the code

-`.mutate()` will avoid editing the color of every instance of the drawable, it's needed because in this case we're using the same one three times
+`mutate()` will avoid editing the color of every instance of the drawable, it's needed because in this case we're using the same one three times

 ### Add the progress bar to the Layout